Online Master’s Degree Programs

 Data on Graduate Student Enrollment in Online Programs

 The extent to which students seeking graduate degrees are gravitating toward online programs is illustrated in the two tables below, which draw on data collected by the US Department of Education’s National Center for Educational Statistics (NCES) for its Integrated Postsecondary Education Data System (IPEDS).
-The IPEDS data cited in the first table delineates the total number of students who were reported as enrolled in master’s and doctoral programs during the fall term from 2012 through 2016.
-It shows an increase from 2.85 to 3.01 million students enrolled in graduate degree programs over that period.
-It also indicates that the number of students enrolled in online programs increased significantly, from under 600,000 in 2012 to over 800,000 in 2016, and the number of graduate students who were reported as enrolling in entirely campus-based programs (i.e., students taking no classes online) fell.
-While different schools may have different definitions for what constitutes an exclusively online program, the overall trend demonstrates a shift towards more students enrolling in graduate level courses online.
+The IPEDS data cited in the first table delineates the total number of students who were reported as enrolled in master’s and doctoral programs during the fall term from 2015 through 2020.
+It shows an increase from 2.94 to 3.20 million students enrolled in graduate degree programs over that period.
+It also indicates that the number of students enrolled in exclusively online programs increased significantly, from approximately 759,000 in 2015 to over 1,014,000 in 2019, and the number of graduate students who were reported as enrolling in entirely campus-based programs (i.e., students taking no classes online) fell.
+While the definition of what constitutes a fully online program may differ by school, the data demonstrate a considerable shift towards more students enrolling in graduate level courses online.

 The trend toward a greater enrollment in online courses and in programs that are offered exclusively online at the graduate level is further illustrated by the table below, which contrasts the percentage of students enrolled in online master’s and doctoral programs with the percentage of students who took some online courses and the percentage of students who took no online courses.
-The percentage of students enrolled in fully online graduate programs rose from 20 percent to over 27 percent in the five years cited, while the percentage of students who received no online instruction fell from 72 percent to 63 percent.
+The percentage of students enrolled in fully online graduate programs rose from approximately 26% in 2015 to 32.5% in 2019, while the percentage of students who received no online instruction fell from 65.9% to 58% over that time period.
+(Again, due to the Covid-19 pandemic, the percentage of students completing graduate programs entirely online in 2020 rose to over 51.6%.)

 Earning a Master’s Degree Online